Importing Search Results with the Picker

 The Picker also recognizes if a database or library catalog offers bibliographic information in the COinS format.
 If they do, it's possible to directly import search results into the current project.

 If you import 50-100 references from Google Scholar during a short amount of time, Google will block access for your IP address, since it's assumed you are systematically downloading data.
-Make sure to leave a short break and then re-load the results page or click Import into EndNote.
+Make sure to leave a short break and then re-load the results page.
 You may need to prove that you're a human being through a CAPTCHA test.